onaya7/onaya7/README.md

 - 🔭 I’m currently working on **Something cool 😁**

-- 💻I aspire to work **as a Software Engineer and contributing to backend for building web applications and Optimizing servers for scalability, speed, and stability**
+- 💻I work **as a Software Engineer and contributing to backend for building web applications and Optimizing servers for scalability, speed, and stability**

 - 💬 I'm currently learning **Software engineering at ALX**